ptr727/NxWitness/README.md

 In this example the `/test` volume was accepted, but all other volumes on `/dev/sdb8` was ignored as duplicates.

-Add the required filesystem types in the advanced configuration menu, and restart the server:
+Add the required filesystem types in the [advanced configuration](#advanced-configuration) menu.
-Open the advanced configuration web admin page at `https://[hostname]:7001/static/index.html#/advanced`.
-Edit the `additionalLocalFsTypes` option and add the required filesystem types, e.g. `fuse.shfs,btrfs,zfs`.
+Edit the `additionalLocalFsTypes` option and add the required filesystem types, e.g. `fuse.shfs,btrfs,zfs`, restart the server.

 Alternatively call the configuration API directly:
 `wget --no-check-certificate --user=[username] --password=[password] https://[hostname]:7001/api/systemSettings?additionalLocalFsTypes=fuse.shfs,btrfs,zfs`.